Vonage/vonage-python-code-snippets/README.md

 ## Request an Example

-Please [raise and issue](https://github.com/nexmo-community/nexmo-python-quickstart/issues) to request an example that isn't present within the quickstart.
+Please [raise an issue](https://github.com/nexmo-community/nexmo-python-quickstart/issues) to request an example that isn't present within the quickstart.
 Pull requests will be gratefully received.

 ## License